aurae-runtime/community/CODE_OF_CONDUCT.md

  - Don't be a dick.

 This is a guiding principal for the project.
-We expect everyone to be treated with dignity and respect and more importantly we believe that if you are wondering if you are acting inappropriately -- you know you are.
-However you personally define "being a dick" is what we mean.
+We expect everyone to be treated with dignity and respect.

+We believe that everyone knows when they are "being a dick", and we do not tolerate this level of aggression towards our community.
+In short we believe that you know if you are being a dick, and therefore you should be able to stop.
+If you do not stop, you will no longer be welcome in the project spaces.

-Don't be it.
+ > Don't be a dick.
 You know if you are.
-You should stop.

 ### Immediate Rules